Five examiners, three instructors charged in Ontario commercial driver exam fraud case

 Avatar photo

-An initial investigation by the Ontario Ministry of Transportation (MTO) led to the arrests of eight people for fraudulent activities linked to commercial driver examinations in Kingston, Ont., and the Greater Toronto Area.
+The eight people arrested for fraudulent activities linked to commercial driver examinations in Kingston, Ont., and the Greater Toronto Area, include five driving examiners and three driving instructors, according to the Ontario Provincial Police.

 Picture of files marked fraud, investigation